glotzerlab/parsnip/_joss/paper.md

 # Summary

-`parsnip` provides a lightweight, highly precise, and domain agnostic interface for parsing material data encoded in the Crystallographic Information File (CIF) and Macromolecular CIF (mmCIF) formats.
+`parsnip` provides a lightweight, precise, and domain agnostic interface for parsing data encoded in the Crystallographic Information File (CIF) and Macromolecular CIF (mmCIF) formats.
 Designed for programmatic analyses of crystalline systems, `parsnip` offers a scriptable query API and a suite of convenient data retrieval methods for automated lookups of structural information.
-Its minimal dependency set and high-level interface has allowed for the rapid incorporation of `parsnip` into several existing libraries in the molecular simulation ecosystem.
+Its minimal dependency set and high-level interface allows for the rapid incorporation of `parsnip` into existing libraries within the molecular simulation ecosystem.

 `parsnip`'s primary functionality lies in its ability to accurately reconstruct unit cells from only a few decimal places of recorded experimental data.
 Through a